Alison-brie/MultiPropReg/README.md

 # MultiPropReg

-This is the official code for the paper "Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond"
+This is the official code for "Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond"
 ![Alt text](pipeline.png)

 # Reference